Mission of the Library

 - In rare cases gifts will be refused if there are unacceptable conditions attached to the donation (i.e. restrictive borrowing limits) not in keeping with the mission of the Library.

-- Gifts must be brought or mailed to the library; the library does not provide pick-up service.
+- Gifts must be delivered or mailed to the library; the library does not provide pick-up service.

-- The donation of old textbooks, magazines, newspapers, or items in poor condition is discouraged.
+- The donation of old textbooks, magazines, newspapers, Time Life series, Readers Digest, or items in poor condition is discouraged.

 The Horrmann Library provides free interlibrary loan and document delivery services to all currently registered Wagner College students, faculty, staff, and others that are registered for borrowing privileges, including Friends of the Library, alumni, and community patrons.